How to Appeal my Assessed Value

 10. Decision on case.
 This does not have to be the same day as the hearing.
 A decision has to be made on or before the second Monday in July.
 If either side disagrees with a decision, they can appeal to the Board of Tax Appeals within 30 days of the Board of Equalizations decision.

-The Board of Equalization will give your case due consideration based on your evidence.
+The Board of Equalization will give your case due consideration based on the evidence provided.